MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/deploy-jboss-app-service.md

 #### [Run locally](#tab/local)

-Before you can deploy to JBoss, you will need to make some configuration changes in the sample itself and (re)build the package:
+Before you can deploy to JBoss, you need to make some configuration changes in the sample itself and (re)build the package:

 1. In the sample there is likely an application.properties or authentication.properties file where you configured the client ID, tenant, redirect URL, etc.

-1. In the above mentioned steps, changed references to localhost:8080 or localhost:8443 to the URL/port JBoss will run on, which by default should be localhost:9990
+1. In the above mentioned steps, changed references to localhost:8080 or localhost:8443 to the URL/port JBoss runs on, which by default should be localhost:9990

-1. You will also need to make the same change in the Azure app registration, where you set it as the 'Redirect URI' in the 'Authentication' tab
+1. You also need to make the same change in the Azure app registration, where you set it as the 'Redirect URI' in the 'Authentication' tab

 To deploy the sample to JBoss EAP via the web console: